roman-corgi/corgihowfsc/README.md

 To fix this...
 - Make sure you have Git LFS installed: https://git-lfs.github.com/
 - If you installed from a cgi-eetc repo clone, run `git lfs pull` in that directory to download the large files.
-- If you installed through pip from a URL by using the environment.yml file, ...